Some realizations take a while to ferment in your mind.

 In Liverpool, a cup of tea changed my life.

-At 3:30 the morning after I arrive, I wake up absolutely hungry.
+At 3:30 in the morning, I am hungry.
 I walk down to the security lodge near the front of the campus.
 Geoff and Malcom are there—the only two people I’ve met here so far.
-They welcomed me the day before and showed me to my room.
+They welcomed me yesterday and showed me to my room.

 I ask them if there’s any place open to find breakfast or anything edible.
-Horrifyingly, they tell me they can’t think of any place nearby.
-They invite me inside and offer me a cup of tea.
+Turns out no. They invite me inside and offer me a cup of tea.

 When Malcom hands me the tea he offers me some biscuits.
 I take one.
-If I had been British, I would have known it’s absurd to only take one biscuit.
-He seems very surprised about it and gently explains I can take more.
+If I were British, I would have known it’s absurd to only take one biscuit.

 Understand, I was ripe for conquering.
 My senses were keen and tuned to the smallest details, open to every new experience.
 But taste tells us what life can be—it hints at how to live and points us to new possibilities in the mystery of earth and sea and vegetables.